Most estrangements I hear about are not symmetrical.

 The adult child maintains silence, either partial or total, while the parent reaches out regularly, trying to keep some connection alive.

 I often hear, especially from parents of 20-somethings who’ve disappeared on them, “But it’s been a year.
 How long can this continue?”

 It may be a year since the child spoke to the parent.
-But when I question the parent closely about their attempts at contact, it turns out it’s only been a month or six weeks since the parent sent a text, an email, a birthday card, or a regards through a third party, to the child.
+But when I question the parent closely about their attempts at contact, it turns out it’s only been a matter of weeks since the parent sent a text, an email, a birthday card, or regards through a third party, to the child.

 Just because it’s been a year (or two, or three) for you, doesn’t mean it’s been that long for your child.
 If they heard from you a couple of months ago, as far as they’re concerned, you’re still present in their lives.

 Every time you contact your child who indicated a desire for distance, the clock resets to zero.
 That means if your child needs a full year of no-contact to find him- or herself, they haven’t had it yet.